Manicure: Hot oil manicures

+Lesbian manicures

+A lesbian manicure (also known as a queer manicure, lez nails, or femmicure, from the LGBTQ slang terms queer, lez, and femme respectively) is a style or trend of manicure intended to allow lesbians and other queer people in the LGBTQ community to safely and easily perform digital penetration during sex.
+The most distinct and modern form of the manicure entails long nail extensions on every finger apart from the index finger, middle finger, and sometimes thumb of the dominant hand, thus preventing injury or discomfort to the vulva or vagina during intercourse while otherwise maintaining the fashion of long acrylic nails in one's daily life.
+The style is often seen as a public expression or symbol of lesbian identity, particularly on the femme side of the femme-butch spectrum.

 Paraffin wax treatments

 Hands or feet can be covered in melted paraffin wax for softening and moisturizing.
 Paraffin wax is used because it can be heated to temperatures of over 95 °F (35 °C) without burning or injuring the body.
 The intense heat allows for deeper absorption of emollients and essential oils.
 The wax is usually infused with various botanical ingredients such as aloe vera, azulene, chamomile, or tea tree oil, and fruit waxes such as apple, peach, and strawberry, are often used in salons.
-Occasionally, lotion is rubbed on the hand or foot before being coated in paraffin.
 Paraffin wax treatments are often charged as an addition to the standard manicure or pedicure.
 They are often not covered in general training and are a rare treatment in most nail salons.

 Professional services should not include dipping clients' hands or feet into a communal paraffin bath, as the wax can be a vector for disease.
 Paraffin should be applied in a way that avoids contamination, often by placing a portion of the wax into a bag or mitt, which is placed on the client's hand or foot and covered with a warm towel, cotton mitt, or booty to retain warmth.
 The paraffin is left for a few minutes until it has cooled.